massoncheg/forgejo-docs/user/actions.md

 ## Actions

-An `Action` is a repository that contains the equivalent of a function in any programming language, with inputs and outputs as desccribed in the `action.yml` file at the root of the repository (see [this example](https://code.forgejo.org/actions/setup-forgejo/src/branch/main/action.yml)).
+An `Action` is a repository that contains the equivalent of a function in any programming language.
+It comes in two flavors, depending on the file found at the root of the repository:

+- **action.yml:** describes the inputs and outputs of the action and the implementation.
+See [this example](https://code.forgejo.org/actions/setup-forgejo/src/branch/main/action.yml).
+- **Dockerfile:** if no `action.yml` file is found, it is used to create an image with `docker build` and run a container from it to carry out the action.
+See [this example](https://code.forgejo.org/forgejo/test-setup-forgejo-docker) and [the workflow that uses it](https://code.forgejo.org/actions/setup-forgejo/src/branch/main/testdata/example-docker-action).
+Note that files written outside of the **workspace** will be lost when the **step** using such an action terminates.

 One of the most commonly used action is [checkout](https://code.forgejo.org/actions/checkout#usage) which clones the repository that triggered a `workflow`.
 Another one is [setup-go](https://code.forgejo.org/actions/setup-go#usage) that will install Go.